elchericito/redfast-docs/docs/USER MANUAL/redfast-sdk/roku-sdk.md

   m.promoMgr.observeField("result", "onPromotionEvent")
 ```

-## Trigger Popup via Button Click
+## Trigger Modal via Button Click

 The sample code below demonstrates:

 1. Tracking a button click event
-2. Displaying a popup if applicable to the button.
+2. Displaying a modal if applicable to the button.

 Note that a previous `onScreenChanged` call is required if the prompt trigger is configured to be invoked only when the button click occurs on a specified screen name.